mwbowers/mwbowers.github.io/reference/datagate/datagateado/sql-datetime2-timestamp-converter.md

 | Name | Description |
 | --- | --- |
-| [SqlDatetime2TimestampConverter()](#sqldatetime2timestampconverter) | Initializes a new instance of the SqlDatetime2TimestampConverter class.This class is used to convert DateTime values to SQL 'datetime2'-compatible string literals.
+| [SqlDatetime2TimestampConverter()](#sqldatetime2timestampconverter) | Initializes a new instance of the  class.This constructor sets the date format, formats array, max and min DateTime values, and high and low ISO values for SQL 'datetime2' type.

 ### SqlDatetime2TimestampConverter()

-Initializes a new instance of the SqlDatetime2TimestampConverter class.This class is used to convert DateTime values to SQL 'datetime2'-compatible string literals.
+Initializes a new instance of the  class.This constructor sets the date format, formats array, max and min DateTime values, and high and low ISO values for SQL 'datetime2' type.

 ```cs
 SqlDatetime2TimestampConverter()